 If ginger ale is a non-alcoholic, artificially carbonated water, then ginger beer must be alcoholic, right?
 Why else, will it be called beer for no reason?
 Although ginger beer is naturally fermented and brewed, it is still classified as non-alcoholic because it’s alcohol content is only less than 0.5% as per FDA requirements.

 Another difference between ginger beer and ginger ale is its flavor and aroma.
 While Ginger ale is mellow and smells sweet, ginger beer has a spicy whiff and gingery taste.
-The sugar content is low in ginger beer in comparison to ginger ale.
+The sugar content is low in ginger ale in comparison to ginger beer.
+An ounce of ginger ale contains 2.6g of sugar while an ounce of ginger beer contains 3.3g.

 Is ginger ale a good substitute for ginger beer when making a Moscow Mule cocktail?